by Jason Hall, CEO of My Local WiFi

 When you send someone a text, you’re getting a direct line to a communication device that few other people have access to.

 Texts are also not ignored.
-Unlike email, where the sender can put you in the spam folder, text messages always get read.
+Unlike email, where the sender can put you in the spam folder, text messages always get read, which is why bulk text messaging is one of the best ways to communicate directly with your customers.
 Less than 5 percent of marketing emails are ever opened.
 Even fewer are read.
 Contrast this to texts 97 percent of them are read.

 Text message marketing gets a 14.06 percent clickthrough rate, meaning that people actually read these things and respond to them.
 It also has an 8.22 percent conversion rate, so people are buying from ads they get on their phone.
 Email, on the other hand, only has a 6.64 percent CTR and a 1.73 percent conversion rate.
 Display ads are even worse.